 Born to a Brazilian mother and English father it was the Brazilian footballing gene that was clearly more dominant in Paul as he spent his early professional years playing for Chelsea FC.
 Scoring on his debut against Derby County in 1997, Paul played over 25 first team games for his local club and was involved in both their FA Cup and European Cup Winners Cup victories in 1997 and 1998 respectively.

-Despite fulfilling every young boy's dream of playing Premier League football, it was a career, Paul felt, didn't quench his inner fulfilment and desire for personal growth.
+Despite fulfilling every young boy's dream of playing Premier League football, it was a career, Paul felt, it didn't quench his inner fulfilment and desire for personal growth.
 He believes, it was this conflict that resulted in a major turning point in his life - illness.
 After 13 years in professional football, Paul developed M.E./Chronic Fatigue Syndrome and had to retire from, what he thought was his dream career.

 "When you're unwell for a prolonged period of time you certainly get to know yourself extremely well, you start searching and establishing your core values and discover what's actually important for you in life."